openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func add(element: T): Unit
 ```

-Function: Adds an element to the top of the stack.
+Function: Adds an element at the top of the stack.

 Parameters:

-- element: T - The element to be added.
+- element: T - The element to add.

 ### func clear()